apache/spark/PULL_REQUEST_WORKFLOW.rst

 Selective CI Checks
 -------------------

-In order to optimise our CI builds, we've implemented optimisations to only run selected checks for some kind of changes.
+In order to optimise our CI jobs, we've implemented optimisations to only run selected checks for some kind of changes.
 The logic implemented reflects the internal architecture of Airflow 2.0 packages and it helps to keep down both the usage of jobs in GitHub Actions as well as CI feedback time to contributors in case of simpler changes.